Cornerstone-Church/CAG-MainWebsite/README.md

 ### Branches
  - "bleeding": The main branch servant ministers should be connected with.
 SUBMIT ALL CODE TO THIS!!!
  - "freeze": Code taken from bleeding to be bug tested and finilized.
- - "master": Lastest stable site that will be pushed to release.
+ - "master": Holds project details like this readme.
  - "release": Code live on site.

 ## How to get started